ruthel/react-accounting-diary/README.md

 ## What's new in version

+#### v0.1.2

+* Now we have the ability to customize footer style of a transaction element
+* Hide of show the column text of the debit credit label and amount
+* Change color of the column text of the debit credit label and amount
+* Improve the UI design and the ability to customize the diary

 #### v0.0.12

 * We now have the ability to customize the currency format and the number format of each transaction. see example